Royal Geographical Society (with the Institute of British Geographers)

 Getting out and about

 As with any outdoor activity please make sure you are prepared before heading out: check the weather, wear appropriate clothing and ensure you have some means of communication for emergencies.
-[Link to full T&Cs].
 Please respect private property and the Countryside Code.
+See our Terms & Conditions for further details.

 We make every effort to ensure that the content of our activities and the other information on this website are accurate and up-to-date at the time of production.
 It is inevitable that circumstances may change (weather conditions, access to routes and understandings of events and processes).
 Do get in touch with us to help us stay up to date by emailing firstname.lastname@example.org.